3 day weekend = ROADTRIP!

 So, I finally got to go to México.

-A girl in my Engineering class called me randomly 2 weeks ago asking if I wanted to go to México, so I said yes.
+A girl in my Engineering class called me randomly 2 weeks ago asking if I wanted to join a group of about 8 classmates on a trip to México, so I said yes.

 We left Friday afternoon, and got back Monday night.
 We stopped at In-N-Out Burger in Vegas on the way.
 I’d heard so much about In-N-Out, and never been before.
 It ended up being pretty good, but I suppose I’d hyped it up a little too much beforehand.